Annapurna-Muralidhar/postgres-setup-docker/README.md

 - Open a new terminal and run `cds watch`
 - (in VS Code simply choose _**Terminal** > Run Task > cds watch_)
 - Start adding content, for example, a [db/schema.cds](db/schema.cds).
+- cds deploy --profile (name used in .env file)
+- cds watch --profile (name used in  env file)

 ## Learn More